GIMLI PEAK

 FA Doug Fosdick, Chris Kopczynski, 6/8/1971.

 4. South Ridge.
 From the Wolf’s Ears, the convex south ridge is a prominent feature, and it is another outstanding route in the Mulvey Group.
-The climb takes the crest of the ridge all the way on excellent Peter Rowat, a pioneer of the climb, was stormed off.
+The climb takes the crest of the ridge.
+Peter Rowat, a pioneer of the climb, got stormed off.
 For the approach, see Route 1 and the introduction.

 Pitch 2.
 Go straight up for 2 meters, then back left onto the ridge crest, and climb easier rock to the first notch (5.7).

 Pitch 3.
-Go up to an obvious flake, aim for an obvious crack but traverse around a corner to the right.
+Go up to a prominent flake, aim for an obvious crack, but traverse around a corner to the right.
 Continue up with little for the hands (5.8).

 Pitch 4.
 Ascend to a big flat step (5.6-5.7).